 Be cautious about which activities you enjoy, such as water sports or tourist events.
 This advisement comes more from a practical, safety concern than a pointed targeting of tourists, though.
 So, keep your wits about you.

 Barbados is the island of dreams for some retirees.
 Thanks to the prominent U.S. community as well as an English-speaking citizenry, there’s less of a culture shock to shake you up.
-There is also the gorgeous weather, a location out of most hurricanes’ paths and the relative ease in becoming a resident.
-However, before you start to plan out your future on this island, it’s best to speak with a trusted financial advisor.
-Such a person can lay out the commonwealth’s tax and healthcare systems and help you determine whether the high purchasing price of property is in line with your long-term goals.
+There is also the gorgeous weather, a location out of most hurricanes’ paths (historically, hurricanes have passed north) and the relative ease in becoming a resident.
+Though you should make sure you have enough savings and income for your retirement needs.

 Tips for Achieving Your Retirement Goals

 - Finding the most suitable financial advisor for your needs doesn’t have to be complicated.
-SmartAsset’s free tool matches you with local financial advisors in as little as five minutes.
-If you’re ready to be matched with your financial advisor, who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Barbados may not have a high cost of living compared to the U.S., but the difference could still affect your finances.
 To see if your finances will support this, try our retirement calculator.
 Just put in a few details about where you want to retire, when you want to retire and the value of your current savings.